panifie/PingPong.jl/docs/src/optimization.md

 !!! warning "Thread safety"
     Multi threading is not safe in general, avoid any use of python objects within your strategy or you will incur into crashes.
 Use locks or `ConcurrentCollections` for synchronization.
 You are responsible for the thread safety of your strategy.

+## Plotting results
+After completing an optimization, the results can be plotted using the functin `Plotting.plot_results`.
+The function accepts many arguments in order to customize which axes to plot (up to 3), how to customize coloring of plot elements (e.g. default cash column in a scatter plot go from red to green) and how to group results elements.
+It by default plot a scatter.
+Surfaces and contourf also work fine.